Hypnotherapy for sleep disorders

 Session one: This is a get to know you session that consists of finding out about you, finding out about your sleeping habits and answering any questions/concerns you may have about hypnotherapy.
 During this session, we will conduct a Well Formed Outcome which helps to establish the goals of therapy and the timeframe we hope to make changes within.
 If applicable to your individual needs, we may teach you some NLP techniques that will be beneficial.
 To conclude the session, we will conduct hypnosis.
 This hypnosis will be based around helping you to relax as well as delivering direct suggestions to your unconscious mind based around getting a good night sleep.

-Further sessions: Work on deepening the trance and reinforcing suggestions, working on any other issues that may have become conscious since the last sessions, and teaching further techniques including self hypnosis.
+Further sessions: Work on deepening the trance and reinforcing suggestions, working on any other issues that may have become conscious since the last sessions, and teaching further techniques including

 How many sessions are needed